List of The Daily Show recurring segments: Five Questions

 Five Questions was a segment that was conducted during each show, when Craig Kilborn was the show's host.
 The segment would always come at the very end of Kilborn's informal celebrity interviews.
 In the segment, Kilborn would ask a sequence of five absurd questions that often had even more irrelevant answers.
 Actor Bill Murray gained notoriety for being the first and one of the few to answer all "correctly".
 Kathy Ireland had the dubious honor of only getting one, and that was with Kilborn's help.

 A book released in 1998 by Comedy Central titled The Daily Show: Five Questions (ISBN 0-8362-5325-6), highlights many of the best interview moments from Craig Kilborn's stint as host.

 When Kilborn left the show in 1998 in order to replace Tom Snyder on CBS's The Late Late Show, he was able to take the segment Five Questions with him to the new show, disallowing any future TDS host from using it in their interviews.
 However, in Jon Stewart's first week as host, he slowly phased out the "Five Questions", doing "Four Questions" on Monday, "Three Questions" on Tuesday, "Two Questions" on Wednesday, ending with "The One Question" on Thursday.

 God Stuff

 God Stuff was a segment in which the segment's host, John Bloom, presented an assortment of actual clips from various televangelists.
 It is very similar to the later segment, "This Week in God".
-The segment began around 1996 and was discontinued when John Bloom left the show in 1998.
+The segment began around 1996.